tbensky/npct/README.md

 # tl;dr

-* This presents programming and construction of an inexpensive (approx $20 USD) hardware contact tracer.
+* This presents construction of an inexpensive (`~` $20 USD) hardware contact tracer.
 * It does not use a mobile phone or the Internet at all.
-* It uses an ESP32 to
- * broadcast one's health information using Bluetooth Low Energy,
- * and to log the same from those around you.
+* It uses an ESP32 and Bluetooth Low Energy to 1) broadcast one's health information using 2) log the same from those around you.
 * Participate in contact tracing!
-Build it, configure it and carry it around
+Build it, configure it and carry it around!

 # The *No Phone* Contact Tracer (NPCT) Project